 4. VWC INDIVIDUAL POINTS SYSTEM – Each race will assign points based on the men’s/women’s results according to the following breakdown: 100-88-78-72-68-66-64-62-60-58-56-54-52-50 down to 2 points to the 20th position for men and women.

 5. RACE POINTS – In a seven to eight race calendar, the four best results are counted.
 When nine or more races exist, the five best results are counted.

-5.1 – In a 9-race circuit, three races award an extra 25% bonus points.
+5.1 – Three races award an extra 25% bonus points.
 The Grand Finale awards a 50% bonus.
 A maximum of two races with 25% bonus points will be counted.